27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \mathbf{v} &= \frac{2}{3}\left(u_1\mathbf{i}_1 + u_2\mathbf{i}_2 + u_3\mathbf{i}_3\right) = \frac{2}{3}\left[u_1\left(\begin{array}{c}1\\0\end{array}\right) + u_2\left(\begin{array}{c}-\frac{1}{2}\\\frac{\sqrt{3}}{2}\end{array}\right) + u_3\left(\begin{array}{c}-\frac{1}{2}\\-\frac{\sqrt{3}}{2}\end{array}\right)\right] = \frac{2}{3}\left(\begin{array}{c}u_1 - \frac{u_2}{2} - \frac{u_3}{2}\\\frac{\sqrt{3}}{2}u_2 - \frac{\sqrt{3}}{2}u_3\end{array}\right)\nonumber\\ &= \left(\begin{array}{c}\frac{2}{3}u_1 - \frac{u_2}{3} - \frac{u_3}{3}\\\frac{1}{\sqrt{3}}u_2 - \frac{1}{\sqrt{3}}u_3\end{array}\right). \end{align} \]

-From this it follows that the divergence
+From this one obtains for the divergence

 \[ \begin{align} D \coloneqq \nabla\cdot\mathbf{v} = \frac{2}{3}\frac{u_1}{\partial x} - \frac{1}{3}\frac{u_2}{\partial x} - \frac{1}{3}\frac{u_3}{\partial x} + \frac{1}{\sqrt{3}}\frac{u_2}{\partial y} - \frac{1}{\sqrt{3}}\frac{u_3}{\partial y}. \end{align} \]